 Other regulations governing the industry include the Employment Businesses Regulations 2003.
 This puts an emphasis on the differences between an employment agency, which introduces workers to a ‘user’ or client who then enters into a contract with the worker, and an employment business, which enters into a direct contract with the worker and then contracts them out to employers.

-For a more detailed guide on how to start a recruitment business, click here.
+You can also view our complete guide on how to start a recruitment business.